 The “activation” phase for a new medical center is when everything must come together: both the “hard” activation of equipment, furniture, fixtures and furnishings, and technology; and the “soft” activation involving people, policies, and systems.
 They all must be synchronized and organized into activation phases corresponding to each part of a new medical center as it is completed and opened to patients.
 In 2016, Atlas was hard at work on two activations for the Department of Veterans Affairs (VA).

 When Hurricane Katrina flooded the VA Medical Center (VAMC) in New Orleans in the summer of 2005, the VA worked around the clock to restore services.
 Just months later, Veterans Health Administration (VHA) made plans for creating an all-new, state-of-the-art health care campus a few blocks from the old facility.
-The new center, totaling 1.7 million square feet of space, is now officially known as the Southern Louisiana Veterans Health Care System (SLVHCS).
+The new center, totaling 1.7 million square feet of space, is now officially known as the Southeast Louisiana Veterans Health Care System (SLVHCS).
 Throughout its development and activation, the replacement medical center has been known as “Project Legacy,” to acknowledge the service and sacrifices of Veterans.